anastassia-b/compilation/20170809/README.md

 #### `run`
 When this method is called the game should start.
-The first player will be prompted for a column to drop their disc into.
+The first player will be prompted for a column to drop their disk into.
 If that column is full, the player should be prompted again.
-Once the player has successfully dropped their disc, the next player should be prompted.
+Once the player has successfully dropped their disk, the next player should be prompted.

 This process should continue until a player has won.